dieharders/ai-menu-generator/README.md

 ## Screenshot Tool using Puppeteer

-This script will create an image or "printable" version of the menu that can be used to embed online or store locally for later viewing without internet connection.
+This script was previously built for other purposes.
+Kept here for posterity.
+It is not required for the app to function.
+This is something you would run offline as a job if you for some reason wanted to bulk screenshot all your menus (maybe a cache server?).

-Run `npm start` to start the app on localhost:3000.
+- Run `npm start` to start the app on localhost:3000.

-Run `node puppeteer-screenshot` from the `src/tools` dir.
+- Run `node puppeteer-screenshot` from the `src/tools` dir.

-This will go through each menu page, open a headless browser and export a screenshot to `src/tools/screenshots`.
+- This will go through each menu page, open a headless browser and export a screenshot to `src/tools/screenshots`.

 ## Available Scripts